lemonboston/android-data-access-arch/README.md

     - Cache the network responses according to their _Cache-Control_ headers
     - _Implementation_:
     Retrofit backed by OkHttp can take care of the caching, just has to be configured.
-    (Need to be un-commented in code to enable it.)
+    (Can be switched on in Config class.)